alangfiles/alangfiles/technicalresume.md

-**This document is meant to be an exhaustive doc of what I've worked on over my career**
+**This document is an exhaustive list of what I've worked on over my career**

 ## Alan Files
 Location: Columbus, Ohio